Yiddish

 Modern Yiddish has two major dialect groups: Eastern and Western.
 Eastern Yiddish is far more common today.
-It includes Southeastern (Ukrainian–Romanian), Mideastern (Polish–Galician–Eastern Hungarian), and Northeastern (Lithuanian–Belarusian) dialects.
+It includes Southeastern, or Ukrainish (Ukrainian–Romanian); Mideastern, or Poylish (Polish–Galician–Eastern Hungarian); and Northeastern, or Litvish (Lithuanian–Belarusian) dialects.
 Eastern Yiddish differs from Western Yiddish both by its far greater size and the extensive inclusion of words of Slavic origin.
 Western Yiddish is divided into Southwestern (Swiss–Alsatian–Southern German), Midwestern (Central German), and Northwestern (Netherlandic–Northern German) dialects.
-Yiddish is used in many Haredi Jewish communities worldwide; it is the first language of the home, school, and in many social settings among many Haredi Jews, and is used in most Hasidic yeshivas.
+Ethnologue classifies Western Yiddish as endangered.

-The term "Yiddish" is also used in the adjectival sense, synonymously with "Ashkenazi Jewish", to designate attributes of Yiddishkeit ('Ashkenazi culture'; for example, Yiddish cooking and music).
+The term "Yiddish" is also used in the adjectival sense, synonymously with "Ashkenazi Jewish", to designate attributes of Yiddishkeit ("Ashkenazi culture"; for example, Yiddish cooking and music).